matandomuertos/koko/README.md

 # Koko
-This repo has the files needed to install and configure Koko (the name of my home server) in only few minutes.
+This repo has the files needed to install and configure my home server, named `koko`, in only a few minutes.

 ## Warning :warning:
-The script is designed to be run only once and does not include any checks for repeated runs.
+The script is designed to run only once and it does not include any checks for repeated runs.
 Running the script multiple times may result in failure and create unnecessary entries in the fstab or LVs.

 ## Requirements
 - This repo assumes all Docker app config files are in `/bkp/docker` (`hdd-vg/bkp-lv`)